asus-linux-drivers/asus-wmi-hotkeys-driver/README.md

 # Asus WMI hotkeys driver

-The driver works as middle-man and can be especially handy when events are not supported by kernel module / distro code, is listening for events of added devices by default (e.g. `Asus keyboard` and `Asus WMI hotkeys`) or added devices in configuration (e.g. `Lid Switch` and `Asus WMI accel tablet mode)`) and when is appropriate event caught then is handled by custom configuration.
-For example can be toggled LED status or changed control file (e.g. fan mode), send another key event or executed custom command (e.g. reaction to `switch lid state`).
-More [here](#Configuration).
+The driver works as middle-man and can be especially handy when events are not supported by kernel module / distro code yet.
+The driver is listening for events of devices added by default (`Asus keyboard` and `Asus WMI hotkeys`) or re-defined devices in custom configuration (e.g. `Lid Switch` and `Asus WMI accel tablet mode`).
+When is appropriate event caught then is handled by custom configuration.
+For example, can be toggled LED status or changed content of the control file (e.g. fan modes), sent another key event, or executed custom command.
+COnfiguration examples are [here](#Configuration) or predefined layouts [here](keys_wmi_layouts).

 [![License: GPLv2](https://img.shields.io/badge/License-GPL_v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)
 [![GitHub commits](https://img.shields.io/github/commits-since/asus-linux-drivers/asus-wmi-hotkeys-driver/v1.2.2.svg)](https://GitHub.com/asus-linux-drivers/asus-wmi-hotkeys-driver/commit/)